Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer: Quantum circuits for BDS and Werner states

 This is a purification of the BDS $\rho$ from eq. \eqref{eq:bds}, meaning that one can retrieve $\rho$ by considering the first two qubits as part of the environment, which amounts to a partial trace operation:

 Now, we turn to the probability encoder $G$.
 Pozzobom and Maziero used the two-parameter subcircuit shown in \cref{fig:G-pozzobom}.
-The $y$-rotation gate is given by
+There the $y$-rotation gate is given by

 in the computational basis.
-As we have already noted, two parameters are not enough to cover all choices of $\{p_{jk}\}$; in fact, one solely gets those that can be factored as $p_{jk} = a_j b_k$ for some $\{a_j\}$ and $\{b_k\}$.
-This is a direct consequence of the failure of $G$ to entangle the two qubits $a$ and $b$.
+But, as we have already noted, two parameters are not enough to cover all choices of $\{p_{jk}\}$; in fact, one solely gets those that can be factored as $p_{jk} = a_j b_k$ for some $\{a_j\}$ and $\{b_k\}$.
+This is a direct consequence of the failure of their encoder $G$ to entangle the two qubits $a$ and $b$.

-A working implementation of $G$ is displayed in \cref{fig:G-compact}.
-It is perhaps the simplest conceivable implementation: It cannot be simplified to use less than three parameters, and it entangles the two qubits; both of these are necessary features of any working gate.
-The output state is given by \eqref{eq:psi} with the probabilities {
+A better working implementation of $G$ is displayed in \cref{fig:G-compact}.
+It is perhaps the simplest conceivable implementation: it cannot be simplified to use less than three parameters, and it does entangle the two qubits $a$ and $b$; both of these are necessary features of any working encoder.
+The output state is given by \eqref{eq:psi} with the probabilities

-} In order to prepare any given Bell-diagonal state, one thus writes it in the form of eq. \eqref{eq:bds} and solves \eqref{eq:compact-probs} to obtain the corresponding parameters $\alpha$, $\beta$ and $\gamma$.
+In order to prepare any given Bell-diagonal state, one thus writes it in the form of eq. \eqref{eq:bds} and solves \eqref{eq:compact-probs} to obtain the corresponding parameters $\alpha$, $\beta$ and $\gamma$.
 It is straightforward to solve eqs.~\eqref{eq:compact-probs} numerically.
 An analytical solution exists as well and is given in Appendix~\ref{app:analytical-solution}.

 An alternative realization of $G$ is displayed in \cref{fig:G-canonical}.
 It uses two controlled $y$-rotation gates, e.g.~$C_{R_y(2\varphi)}^{a \to b} = \dyad{0}_a \otimes \mathcal{I}_b + \dyad{1}_a \otimes R_y(2\varphi)_b$.
 This circuit realizes the canonical hypersphere coordinates